 · The location description for the grower of seeds for sprouting and date of seed harvesting, if available

-· The description of the location of the seed packing, and repacking, the date of packing and repacking, if applicable, and any associated seed lot code assigned by the seed packing house
+· The description of the location for the seed conditioner or processor, the associated seed lot code and date of conditioning or processing· The description of the location of the seed packing, and repacking, the date of packing and repacking, if applicable, and any associated seed lot code assigned by the seed packing house

 · The description of the location of the seed supplier and any seed lot code assigned by the sprouter